-- When employing a retiree of the Teacher Retirement System the employer shall pay both the member contribution and the state contribution as an employment after retirement surcharge. - When a school district or charter school does not contribute to the Federal Old-Age, Survivors and Disability Insurance (OASDI) Program for certain employees, they must contribute 1.5% of the applicable salary.
+- When employing a retiree of the Teacher Retirement System the employer shall pay both the member contribution and the state contribution as an employment after retirement surcharge. - When a school district or charter school does not contribute to the Federal Old-Age, Survivors and Disability Insurance (OASDI) Program for certain employees, they must contribute 1.5% of the state contribution rate for certain instructional or administrative employees; and 100% of the state contribution rate for all other employees.
+This surcharge was in effect through fiscal year 2019 and was replaced with the Public Education Employer Contribution explained above.

 Actuarial Assumptions.
-The total pension liability in the August 31, 2017 actuarial valuation rolled forward to August 31, 2018 was determined using the following actuarial assumptions:
+The total pension liability in the August 31, 2018 actuarial valuation was determined using the following actuarial assumptions:

-• Valuation Date August 31, 2017 rolled forward to August

-31, 2018

-Actuarial Cost Method Individual Entry Age Normal

-Asset Valuation Method Market Value

-Single Discount Rate 6.907%

-• Long-term expected Investment Rate of Return 7.25%

-• Inflation 2.30%

-Salary Increases including Inflation 3.05% to 9.50%

-Payroll Growth Rate 2.50%

-Benefit Changes during the Year None

-Ad Hoc Post-Employment Benefit Changes None
+• Valuation Date August 31, 2018 rolled forward to August 31, 2019 Actuarial Cost Method Individual Entry Age Normal Asset Valuation Method Market Value Single Discount Rate 7.25% • Long-term expected Investment Rate of Return 7.25% • Inflation 2.30% Salary Increases including Inflation 3.05% to 9.05% • Ad Hoc Post-Employment Benefit Changes None Benefit Changes during the year None